tmssoftware/smartsetup/tmstest/README.md

 $env:TMSTEST_EMAIL="<reg-email>"
 ```

 Once you have this done, **restart the terminal** (or VSCode).
-Now you should be able to type `$tmsTestRootDir` and have see the value.
+Now you should be able to type `$tmsTestRootDir` and see the value.

-> ![Important]
+> [!IMPORTANT]
-> If you save the reg/code in the profile, it will be stored there.
+>If you save the reg/code in the profile, it will be stored there.
 You might prefer to set the variable in other manually.

 # Running the tests